What is a freezing injunction?

 A freezing injunction is a court order which prevents a party from disposing of or dealing with its assets.
+A freezing injunction is therefore an essential tool for those looking to protect assets to ensure those assets are available to satisfy a court order.

 When will an application for a freezing injunction be made?